-A small study on Informal Financial System of Indonesia depicts very clearly; there are three products/services which are key in Indonesian market “Savings, Loans and Remittances (Domestic[Money traveling from cities to villages & International)” which are also a key products for banks but due to bank mind set of playing with BIG/LARGE figures this will never rise up well.
+A small study on Informal Financial System of Indonesia depicts very clearly; there are three products/services which are key in Indonesian market “Savings, Loans and Remittances (Domestic[Money travelling from cities to villages & International)” which are also a key products for banks but due to bank mindset of playing with BIG/LARGE figures this will never rise up well.
 If Reserve Banks, Regulator, Fintech companies and MNO plays well then this market size can grow up to approximately for about billion USD a month and can grow to even much higher.
-Following few crisis, most countries have increased monitoring and regulation on banks.
+Following the crisis, most countries have increased monitoring and regulation on banks.

 The Struggle-Saga continue

 Africa is dealing with the challenges of putting in place efficient, secure, low cost operating models, centralised operations, multichannel and multi-product capabilities coupled with low price, lighter and lean operating models.
 According to a study by Google available on various links, 80% of Africa’s total adult population do not have access to any form of formal financial services.
 FinTech’s (Undercover by MNO’s) in Africa are winning the race due to their focus and attitude of “be my customer” as opposed to the banks “who is eligible to be my customer” approach.